 First, we’re going to take a look at key misconceptions surrounding taking protein supplements.

 Second, we will discuss protein supplement types.
 Should you take casein or whey?

 Lastly, we will consider what is the correct dosage of protein supplements someone should take?
 And how safe is it to take protein supplements?

 There are quite a few myths surrounding protein supplements on the market today.
 Let’s break it down!

 1) Protein supplements alone make you lose weight.

 If you’re taking protein supplements you should be shredding pounds, right?

 Protein supplements alone are not going to help you lose any weight!

 Losing weight requires you to eat in a calorie deficit by locking in your diet, exercising, and requires you to be consistent with each!

-Exercising once will not make you shred pounds and neither will eating in a calorie deficit once.
+Exercising once will not make you shed pounds and neither will eating a calorie deficit once.
 Real results require a lot of time and consistency over months and even years of handwork.